ClippyCat/clippycat.ca/content/_index.md

 Tech stack: Next.js, Rust, SQLite

 VillageVote is a voting system which allows creating polls, voting and populating the results.
-Besides text based questions like "pizza or pasta?", the application features a calendar to simplify the process of scheduling meetings accross different timezones.
+Besides text based questions like "pizza or pasta?", the application features a calendar to simplify the process of scheduling meetings across different timezone.

 While many fancy survey tools include more advance features, VillageVote is dedicated to simplicity and accessibility.
-Regardless of your navigation methods and coffee counts, VillageVote provides an intuitive and user-friendly experience that ensures everyone can participate in the decision-making process with ease.
+Regardless of your navigation methods, VillageVote provides an intuitive and user-friendly experience that ensures everyone can participate in the decision-making process.

 ### [Mancala](https://github.com/clippyCat/Mancala)